Ways to Give

-• As a newly ordained Glenmary priest in 1988, my very first assignment was as pastor of our McRae, Ga., mission, located in Telfair County but also serving Dodge and Wheeler counties.
-The reality was that the majority of Dodge-County Catholics had grown tired of the 50- to 70-mile round trip to and from McRae and were staying home.
-The dream that soon arose was the establishment of another mission in Dodge—the first-ever Catholic church in that county.
+As a newly ordained priest in 1988, my very first assignment was as pastor of our McRae, Ga., mission, located in Telfair County but also serving Dodge and Wheeler counties.
+The majority of Dodge County Catholics had grown tired of the 50- to 70-mile round trip to and from McRae to attend Mass and were staying home.
+The dream that soon arose was the establishment of the first-ever Catholic church in Dodge County.

-The pursuit of this dream energized my first Glenmary ministry.
-But the crucial factor was that the people embraced the dream and worked together tirelessly for 11 months to make it a reality—helping gather the community and clean and fix up a vacant, dilapidated old Protestant church building for use as their worship space.
+The people embraced the dream and worked together for 11 months to make it a reality.
+They helped gather the community and clean and fix up a vacant, dilapidated Protestant church building for use as their worship space.
 Seventy-seven Catholics—Anglos, Latinos, African Americans, and those of Italian, Chinese, and Filipino descent—attended the dedication Mass in December 1989 celebrated by the bishop of the Savannah diocese.
-It was the first Sunday Mass in county history.
-And I became pastor of a second mission.

 Meeting Local Needs

 In Booneville, Ark., in 2006, I became the first resident pastor of the local Catholic Church in three decades.
 During my pastorate, our mission and other local churches met a major crisis with an unprecedented ecumenical response.
 After a major fire destroyed the plant of the county's largest employer—who did not rebuild—our ministerial alliance became a first responder by establishing a permanent, nonprofit resource center with job counseling, a food pantry, and other assistance for all county residents in need.